Porsche 911 RSR: Porsche 997 GT3 RSR

 The 997 GT3 RSR made its debut at the 2007 24 Hours of Le Mans.
 It had a displacement increased to 3.8 liters and an engine output of 342 kW (465 hp).

 When the 997 GT3 RSR was first used, Manthey Racing was again the team under whose direction the vehicles were used.
 The vehicles finished 14th and 15th in the 2006 Spa-Francorchamps 24-hour race.
 From 2007, the 997 GT3 RSR was offered to customers (35 units were produced over the winter) and then also in the other races of the FIA GT championship and racing series used.
 In 2007, 2008, 2009 and 2011, Manthey Racing won the Nürburgring 24-hour race with this vehicle.

 For the 2009 season, the 997 GT3 RSR received a major overhaul.
 The vehicle can be recognized by the new front with large cooling air openings and ventilation ducts on the front hood.
 The aerodynamics have been improved and the displacement has been increased to four liters.
 The engine output fell to 331 kW (450 PS) due to the air flow limiter stipulated by the regulations.
-The maximum speed is 9,400 rpm.
+The rotation of the engine tops on 9,400 rpm.
 20 copies of the vehicle were to be produced.

 The revised model was first used in racing at the 2009 12 Hours of Sebring.
 The qualification ended with a double pole position for the two factory-supported teams.
 In the race, the Porsche works drivers Jörg Bergmeister, Patrick Long and Marc Lieb narrowly missed the podium in the GT2 class after two collisions.
 Lieb and Lietz achieved their first class win at the 1000 km race in Barcelona in the Le Mans Series.

 In November 2011, Porsche presented the final version of the 997 GT3 RSR.
 The 997 GT3 RSR had been delivered to customer teams around the world since January 2012.
 The sales price was 498,000 euros plus country-specific VAT.
 The body of the vehicle was widened by 48 mm and could accommodate 30 mm larger front wheels.
 In addition, the air flow had been changed.
 The car received additional air intakes in front of the rear fender.
 In return, the air scoop on the hood was removed.
 The cars were used in the 2012 FIA World Endurance Championship and the American Le Mans Series.